shogun-mar/Ah-It-Appears-To-Have-Done-Something/README.md

 implied or explicitly stated, of the system.
 ```

-Title inspired by the meme of the same name (https://youtu.be/bzmIitaLMfA).
+Name inspired by the meme of the same name (https://youtu.be/bzmIitaLMfA).

 ## Description

-The game is structured in a plethora of levels with varying mechanics, in which the player will have to find out a way to reach the end of the level by alternative means, often breaking the boundaries of the game and interacting with the hardware and operating system itself.
+Ah It Appears To Have Done Something is a 2D puzzle platformer structured in a plethora of levels with varying mechanics, in which the player will have to find out a way to reach the end of the level by alternative means, often breaking the boundaries of the game and interacting with the hardware and operating system itself.

 Solutions will be available in a separate files to avoid spoilers.